egnor/ok_micro_dock/README.md

 <img align="right" width="300" alt="image" src="https://github.com/user-attachments/assets/c98b8e6e-953a-41f8-bec4-78f9ba202b05"/>

-This repository includes hardware designs and a software driver library for a "dock" baseboard for standard-format microcontroller boards.
-The dock adds a power supply, I/O screw terminals, and a tiny screen/button interface to support flexible wiring and quick controller swapping with clear status and configuration.
+This repository includes hardware designs and a software driver library for a "dock" baseboard for standard-format microcontroller boards ([Adafruit Feather](https://www.adafruit.com/category/943)).
+This dock adds a power supply, I/O screw terminals, and a tiny screen/button interface to the micro.
+This is for "prod-otyping" environments like escape rooms which benefit from flexible but robust wiring, status observability, and quick part swapping.
+Also included are some auxiliary carrier and utility boards.

-There is currently one dock, for [Adafruit Feather](https://www.adafruit.com/category/943) microcontroller boards.
-More may come.

 For simple screw terminal breakout, first consider these more professional offerings...
 - Adafruit: Terminal Block for [Feather](https://www.adafruit.com/product/2926), ScrewShield for [Uno](https://www.adafruit.com/product/196)